 Suicidal or homicidal gestures or attempts are crisis situations.
-Persistent thoughts about death or specific ideas on ways to hurt one's self or others should be treated as a crisis situation.
+Persistent thoughts about death or specific ideas about ways to hurt one’s self or others should be treated as a crisis situation.

 If someone is suddenly acting very different from usual and doesn’t seem to be making any sense, this could be an emergency, and help should be sought immediately.

 If you have been physically attacked (sexually assaulted, mugged, etc.), seek help immediately.